thinkWhere/GeoServer-Docker/README.md

 download the plugin zip files from the GeoServer download page and put them in `resources/plugins` before building.
 You should make sure these match the version of GeoServer you are installing.
-GeoServer version is controlled by the variable in Dockerfile, or download the WAR bundle for the version you want to `resources/geoserver.zip` before building.
+GeoServer version is controlled by the variable in Dockerfile or the build script, or download the WAR bundle for the version you want to `resources/geoserver.zip` before building.

 ### Custom Fonts

 To include any .ttf fonts with symbols in your container, copy them into the `resources/fonts` folder before building.

+This repo bundles the following 3rd-party fonts:

+    * UN OCHA fonts for humanitarian relief mapping (http://reliefweb.int/report/world/world-humanitarian-and-country-icons-2012).
+    * Roboto fonts from google (https://github.com/google/roboto/).
+    * Liberation Sans fonts from Red Hat (https://www.dafont.com/liberation-sans.font).

 ### Tomcat Extras